antiboredom/automating-video-itp/README.md

 ***

 ### Week 6
-- Final presentations
+- Final presentations and critique

+### Public Screening
+- The class will conclude with a public screening of final projects, at ITP (date and time to be determined)

 ***

 ## Grading
 * Each of the three projects is worth 25% of your grade, and class participation is 25%.
 * To turn in your projects, add them to the [class homework wiki](https://github.com/antiboredom/automating-video-itp/wiki).
-(Just hid the edit button)
+(Just hit the edit button)
 * Please come to class, and be on time!
 * Coming to class more than 20 minutes late counts as an absence.
 * More than one unexcused absence is grounds for failure :(